vedantthapa/hotel-reservation/README.md

    - Check-in date must be greater than the current date.
 4. Character field validations are added.
    - City field in the Hotel model must only contain alphabets.
-   - Name field in the Guest model must only contain alphabets.

 ## Setup